Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Abstract

 \section{Abstract}

-Knowledge Graph (KG) inference is the vital technique to address the natural incompleteness of KGs.
-The existing KG inference approaches can be classified into rule learning-based and KG embedding-based models.
-However, these approaches cannot well balance accuracy, generalization, interpretability and efficiency, simultaneously.
-Besides, these models always rely on pure triples and neglect additional information.
-Therefore, both KG embedding (KGE) and rule learning KG inference approaches face challenges due to the sparse entities and the limited semantics.
-We propose a novel and effective \textbf{closed-loop KG inference} framework \textbf{EngineKGI} operating similarly as an engine based on these observations.
-EngineKGI combines KGE and rule learning to complement each other in a closed-loop pattern while taking advantage of semantics in paths and concepts.
-KGE module exploits paths to enhance the semantic association between entities and introduces rules for interpretability.
+Knowledge graph (KG) inference aims to address the natural incompleteness of KGs, including rule learning-based and KG embedding (KGE) models.
+However, the rule learning-based models suffer from low efficiency and generalization while KGE models lack interpretability.
+To address these challenges, we propose a novel and effective closed-loop neural-symbolic learning framework \textbf{EngineKG} via incorporating our developed KGE and rule learning modules.
+KGE module exploits symbolic rules and paths to enhance the semantic association between entities and relations for improving KG embeddings and interpretability.
 A novel rule pruning mechanism is proposed in the rule learning module by leveraging paths as initial candidate rules and employing KG embeddings together with concepts for extracting more high-quality rules.
-Experimental results on four real-world datasets show that our model outperforms other baselines on link prediction tasks, demonstrating the effectiveness and superiority of our model on KG inference in a joint logic and data-driven fashion with a closed-loop mechanism.
+Experimental results on four real-world datasets show that our model outperforms the relevant baselines on link prediction tasks, demonstrating the superiority of our KG inference model in a neural-symbolic learning fashion.